RobertMcReed/tweaks/canvas-calendar/README.md

     - The strikethrough on completed assignments is removed on hover

 ### Install
-1. Install the chrome extension [Stylebot](https://chrome.google.com/webstore/detail/stylebot/oiaejidbmkiecgbjeifoejpgmdaleoha).
+1. Install the chrome extension <a href="https://chrome.google.com/webstore/detail/stylebot/oiaejidbmkiecgbjeifoejpgmdaleoha" target="_blank">Stylebot</a>.

 1. Click the Stylebot logo ![Stylebot logo](img/stylebot.png) in the upper right corner of the browser and select 'Options...'.